kisdole/slides/python/basic.md

 * A computer CPU is created from transistors, 1 and 0 values. (aka. bits)
 * Its language consists of numbers. (e.g 37 means move the content of ax register to bx register)
 * English? too complex, too much ambiguity.
-* Programming languages are in-beteen.
+* Programming languages are in-between.